 What do certified professional coders do on the job?
 They translate physician notes, laboratory and radiology results into medical code so those services can be billed or reimbursed properly and in full.
 They must do so in a way that ensures compliance with laws and regulations, and protects the privacy of patients' health information.

 A typical day for a certified professional coder

 First, you'll probably head to work at a physician's office, group practice, hospital or other health facility.
 That said, some coding and/or billing firms offer flexible, home-based opportunities as well.

 Once at work, you'll gather patient notes and exam results from the previous day and begin translating them into medical code.

 While most cases are straightforward, some are likely to fall into gray areas that require more research.
 That may include consulting professional documentation, seeking guidance from fellow medical coders, and/or sending queries to the physician, nurse and other health provider who created the original document.

 Once you have finished creating coded notes, you'll need to check your work and then turn it over to the billing team.
 In some facilities, especially smaller offices, the certified professional coder may also handle billing, though that is considered a separate professional function.

 According to the 2019 OfficeTeam Salary Guide, the midpoint salary for a certified professional coder in the United States is $53,000.

-Certified medical coding managers — those responsible for the work of certified professional coders — can expect to earn significantly more.
-The midpoint salary for this role in the United States is $66,000.
+Medical coding managers — those responsible for the work of certified professional coders — can expect to earn significantly more.
+The midpoint salary for this role in the United States is $66,250.

-Why are salaries rising for medical coders?
-Because demand for medical coding professionals is really heating up.
+Demand for medical coding professionals is heating up.
 According to the U.S. Bureau of Labor Statistics, the number of jobs in medical records and health information fields will grow by more than 15 percent in the decade leading up to 2024.